2ndsleep/2ndsleep.github.io/_posts/2021-03-29-network-explainer-tcp-ip-part-2-link.md

 Before we move forward, I'm going to offer an absurdly over-simplified analgoy for how Ethernet works.
 It gets more confusing later on so hopefully this will help you picture it easily.

-Let's pretend that it's 1987, the internet doesn't exist, and you're just hooking a bunch of computers together in your living room for shits and giggles.
+Let's pretend that it's 1987, the public internet doesn't exist, and you're just hooking a bunch of computers together in your living room for shits and giggles.
 And let's pretend that each computer is assigned a unique identifying number.
 So in our scenario, we've got four computers.
 The ID number for the first one is `1` and the ID number for the fourth one is `4`.
 (At this point, if you don't understand my numbering system, then yes, you *are* kind of dumb and maybe you should think about pursuing a management career path instead.)

 {% include svg.html path="svg/network-simple-link-layer.svg" %}